Just a few months from now, imagine sitting on a beach or exploring a new city, and having your vacation already paid in full… with cash.

 Research, Research, Research

 This is easily one of the most important steps when planning an affordable trip.
-You’ll want to take time and research ways you can save money and get the best value under each travel expense category.
-I like using this printable I created to write down all the money-saving tips I find.
+You’ll want to take time and research ways you can save money on your trip.
+I like using this printable to plan my vacation.

-Under food & drinks, I like to find affordable restaurants near my accommodations and areas where I’ll be hanging out during my trip.
+I also like to find affordable restaurants near my accommodations and areas where I’ll be hanging out during my trip.
 When researching where to eat, I like to look for places that are within my budget and get good reviews.
 I try to find restaurants that locals love, because they usually provide the best value.
 My favorite websites to read reviews include Google, Yelp, and Trip Advisor.

 If I’m planning to cook food at my travel accommodations, I like to look for grocery stores nearby so I can buy ingredients.